Construction projects on Campus Charité Mitte

 This page provides information and updates on construction projects currently underway on Campus Charité Mitte.

 Renovation and refurbishment of the Berlin Museum of Medical History at Charité

 The Berlin Museum of Medical History at Charité is scheduled to undergo modernization.
 Starting in 2020, the museum, which was first opened in 1899, is set to undergo an extensive program of renovation and refurbishment to render it ‘fit for the future’.
 As the construction plans affect all seven levels, the museum will need to be closed during refurbishment.
-The museum is likely to remain closed from February 2020 until the end of 2021.
+The museum is likely to remain closed from February 2020 until spring 2022.